m-bock/purescript-ts-bridge/README.md

   <tr>
     <td colspan=3>
       <h3>Char</h3>
-      <code class="language-haskell">Char</code> is represented as opaque type using TypeScript branded types.
-So there is no way to create a `Char` directly in TypeScript, you need to export a constructor and destructor functions, similar to <code class="language-haskell">Int</code>.
+      <code>Char</code> is represented as opaque type using TypeScript branded types.
+So there is no way to create a `Char` directly in TypeScript, you need to export a constructor and destructor functions, similar to <code>Int</code>.
     </td>
   </tr>
   <tr></tr>